decretist/Dissertation/Chapter2/chapter2.md

 Himerius had sent to Siricius's predecessor, Pope Damasus (†384).[^20] The letter, sometimes referred to by the first word of its text as the *Directa* decretal, remains an important source for norms concerning clerical celibacy in late antiquity.
-The most familiar example for modern readers of an imperial rescript, the genre after which the papal decretal letter was modeled, is the early second-century (ca. 112) response of the emperor Trajan (†117) to a letter from Pliny the Younger inquiring as to how Pliny, then Roman provincial
+For modern readers, the most familiar example of an imperial rescript, the genre after which the papal decretal letter was modeled, is the early second-century (ca. 112) response of the emperor Trajan (†117) to a letter from Pliny the Younger inquiring as to how Pliny, then Roman provincial